wragge/dfat-documents-web/_volumes/volume-2-1939/42-note-by-mr-j-s-duncan-acting-high-commissioner-in-london-of-conversation-with-maj-gen-h-l-ismay-secretary-of-u-k-committee-of-imperial-defence.md

 ---
+doc_date: '1939-03-17'
+doc_num: 42
+doc_order: 42
+naa_refs:
+- naa_barcode: 242503
+  naa_control_symbol: 7/1
+  naa_series: M104
+  reference: '[AA: M104, ITEM 7(1)]'
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[PRO: CAB 21/893]'
-title: "42 Note by Mr J.S.
+title: Note by Mr J.S.
 Duncan, Acting High Commissioner in London, of Conversation with Maj Gen H.L.
-Ismay, Secretary of U.K. Committee of Imperial Defence"
+Ismay, Secretary of U.K. Committee of Imperial Defence
-volume: "Volume 2: 1939"
-doc_id: 379
+vol_full_title: 'Volume 2: 1939'
 vol_id: 2
-doc_date: 1939-03-17
+vol_title: 'Volume 2: 1939'
 ---

-# 42 Note by Mr J.S.
-Duncan, Acting High Commissioner in London, of Conversation with Maj Gen H.L.
-Ismay, Secretary of U.K. Committee of Imperial Defence

-## LONDON, 17 March 1939
+LONDON, 17 March 1939

 Mr Stirling [1] brought to my notice yesterday evening copy of the Minutes of a meeting of the Committee of Imperial Defence held on the 24th January last.
 [2] At this meeting, at which the Prime Minister [3] was present, consideration was given to an Appreciation on Empire Foreign Policy which had been prepared by the Chiefs of Staff.
 [4]